Vanherwegentim/CompSciSchakel/Gegevens_Structuren/Samenvatting Gegevensstructuren en Algoritmen.md

 #### How does it work?

 This algorithm is in place so we do not need extra space.
 We work from left to right and compare each element to the element to the left of it.
-If the element if smaller we swap them, if it is not we move on to the next element and consider that part sorted.
+If the element is smaller we swap them, if it is not we move on to the next element and consider that part sorted.

 ![image-20230324133922898](img/image-20230324133922898.png)